jsf5077/Jurassic-Trivia/README.md

 Hello and welcome to Jurassic Trivia!

 This project is to demonstrate the ability to use javascript to create a web-based trivia game.
 One of the key functions to take away from this game is the use of time intervals.
-As demonstated in the game, the time interval helps keep the game moving along which also challenges the player to move quickly to complete the game.
+As demonstrated in the game, the time interval helps keep the game moving along which also challenges the player to move quickly to complete the game.

 A project like this is useful because it shows you how to have control over when things happen on your page.
 Time intervals are a very powerful tool and the possibilities to utillize them are endless.